spack/spack-tutorial/tutorial_developer_workflows.rst

 ============================

-This tutorial will guide you through the process of using the `spack dev-build` command to manage dependencies while developing software.
-This will allow you to install a package from local source, develop that source code, and iterate on the different phases of your build system as necessary.
+This tutorial will guide you through the process of using the `spack develop` command to develop software from local source code within a spack environment.
+With this command spack will manage your dependencies while you focus on testing changes your library and/or application.

 -----------------------------
 Installing from local source